South West Yorkshire Partnership NHS Foundation Trust: Services

-Like most mental health trusts, the trust has reduced the number of beds in order to release resources for care at home.
+Like most mental health trusts, the trust has reduced the number of beds to release resources for care at home.

 Child and adolescent mental health services in Calderdale and Kirklees, previously delivered by Calderdale and Huddersfield NHS Foundation Trust were transferred to South West Yorkshire Partnership Foundation Trust in 2013.

-Locala won a tender for the Care Closer to Home contract worth £284.9m over seven years from Greater Huddersfield and North Kirklees Clinical Commissioning Groups in June 2015 which is delivered in a partnership with the Trust, a local hospice and other third sector organisations.
+Locala won a tender for the Care Closer to Home contract worth £284.9m over seven years from Greater Huddersfield and North Kirklees Clinical Commissioning Groups in June 2015, which is delivered in a partnership with the Trust, a local hospice and other third sector organisations.

-On 1 September 2017 the trust launched a new perinatal mental health service which is based in Dewsbury and operates across the trust.
+On 1 September 2017, the trust launched a new perinatal mental health service which is based in Dewsbury and operates across the trust.

-The trust was required to give undertakings in consideration of the Information Commissioner's Office not exercising its powers to serve an enforcement notice after it had sent patient data to the wrong address on a number of occasions.
+The trust was required to give undertakings in consideration of the Information Commissioner's Office not exercising its powers to serve an enforcement notice after it had sent patient data to the wrong address on several occasions.

 The Trust was named by the Health Service Journal as one of the top hundred NHS trusts to work for in 2015.
-At that time it had 4,235 full-time equivalent staff and a sickness absence rate of 4.81%.
-63% of staff recommend it as a place for treatment and 56% recommended it as a place to work.
+At that time, it had 4,235 full-time equivalent staff and a sickness absence rate of 4.81%.
+63% of staff recommend it as a place for treatment and 56% recommend it as a place to work.

+On 17 October 2025, the Trust announced that it had achieved Teaching status, formalising a partnership with University of Leeds.
+This included a name change to : South West Yorkshire Partnership Teaching NHS Foundation Trust.